Counseling Accelerated Program

 Messiah’s accelerated counseling program is designed for students ready to make a meaningful impact in the lives of others.
 This five-year program allows motivated students to earn both a bachelor’s and master’s degree, preparing them for careers in schools, clinics, community agencies and private practice.

-Students can choose a foundation in psychology pre-counseling, exploring human behavior and research-based approaches to mental health, or human development and family science pre-counseling, focusing on family systems and relational dynamics across the lifespan.
+You can choose a foundation in psychology pre-counseling, exploring human behavior and research-based approaches to mental health, or human development and family science pre-counseling, focusing on family systems and relational dynamics across the lifespan.
 The graduate counseling curriculum builds on this foundation, equipping you with the skills, professional knowledge, and ethical grounding needed to serve diverse communities and integrate Christian faith into your counseling practice.
+When in the Master of Arts in counseling portion of the program, you may choose from tracks in clinical mental health counseling; school counseling; or marriage, couple and family counseling.

 When studying in the accelerated counseling program at Messiah University, you will: